Weebtechnician/system-check/README.md

 ## 📓 Notes

-Create the logs/ directory or include a .gitkeep to track it with Git.
+Make sure the logs/ directory exists.
+Use a .gitkeep file if you want Git to track empty folders.

 You can hook this script into a systemd timer or cron job to automate checks.